gregdetre/healthyselfjournal/docs/reference/PYPI_PUBLISHING.md

   - Validate with `python -m build` or `uv build` and inspect the generated `METADATA`/`RECORD`.

 - Python version mismatches on user systems:
-  - Project requires Python `>=3.12`.
-Document `uvx --python 3.12 healthyselfjournal` for easy runs on older default interpreters.
+  - Project requires Python `>=3.10`.
+Document `uvx --python 3.12 healthyselfjournal` (or your preferred version) for easy runs on older default interpreters.

 - Platform/system deps:
   - `ffmpeg` is optional (for background MP3 conversion) and is not bundled.
 Document as an external prerequisite.